HalfBakedBaker/SCTools/README.md

    the user can open mutiple instances of Quick Chat to have as many buttons as they like.

 Load / save Default
-  Will look for text file named "Default" in folder named "Saved" and then load that at start.
+  Will look for text file named "Default" in folder named "Saved" then load that at start.
   If you wish to change the default save, there is a button in the sidebar that allows you to overwrite the default save with whatever buttons are currently displayed.
+It will then automatically load those buttons next time.

 SCTool = Opens a menu with pre made buttons for the following: